adamsilver/fdpb/10-a-really-long-form.md

 - It gives users an overall feel for how long is left.
 - Previous information is saved so that users can return later to complete it.

-## When All Tasks Are Complete
+### When All Tasks Are Complete

 When the last task in the list is completed, the user can still go back to the task list page with all the tasks marked as completed.
 This let's users bask in the glory of completing everything (which is another hit of dopamine).
 After all, the best part of completing a long to-do list is seeing all those ticks.

 It also gives users a chance to review all their answers and make any amends if necessary, which speaks to principle 4, *give control*.
-The only other thing to remember, is to give users an obvious way to proceed.
+The only other thing to remember, is to give users an obvious way to proceed once everything is complete.
+For this, offer users a clear, single call to action.

-## Additional Considerations
+### Additional Considerations

 The points discussed above are probably applicable to any super long form you're designing, but you might also want to consider: